Hofls/useful-info/ideas-strategies-concepts/economics.md

 * `Diversification` - variety of investments (different countries, sectors, currency...)
     * Always have funds to buy shares during market crash
 * Investments should be long term (at least 5 years)
+* If stock price falls > 40%, but you still believe in company - consider buying more shares
 * Indicators:
     * `Market cap` - Value of all shares (price * count)
     * `Ebitda` - Earnings Before Interest, Taxes, Depreciation and Amortization